-In 2011, Arizona enacted A.R.S. § 15-1863, which protects religious student associations' choice of their leaders and members.27 In 2004, Arizona State University College of Law had threatened to deny recognition to a CLS student chapter because it limited leadership to students who shared its religious beliefs.
-A lawsuit was dismissed when the University agreed to allow religious student groups to have religious leadership and membership requirements.28
+In 2011, Arizona enacted A.R.S. § 15-1863, which protects religious student associations' choice of their leaders and members.24 In 2004, Arizona State University College of Law had threatened to deny recognition to a CLS student chapter because it limited leadership and voting membership to students who shared its religious beliefs.
+A lawsuit was dismissed when the University agreed to allow religious student groups to have religious leadership and membership requirements.25

-8. The Iowa Legislature, South Dakota Legislature, Virginia General Assembly, North Carolina General Assembly, Kentucky Legislature, Louisiana State Legislature, and Arkansas General Assembly also have passed legislation to protect religious student associations' religious freedom.
+8. The Virginia General Assembly, North Carolina General Assembly, and Kentucky General Assembly passed legislation to protect religious student associations' religious freedom.